 First, we have to understand the scores that are produced by the test, because those scores help us measure difficulty.
-Our LSAT Scoring Scale discussion explains how the 120 to 180 scoring scale works, and the key discussion points relate to how many questions you can miss to achieve certain scores, as well as what percentile is represented by each score.
+Our LSAT Scoring Scale discussion explains how the 120 to 180 scoring scale works.
+The key discussion points relate to how many questions you can miss to achieve certain scores, as well as what percentile is represented by each score.

 With the LSAT, the percentile for a 180 is 99.97%.
 Thus, in numerical terms, if you have a 180, then in a room of 10,000 people you have one of the three highest scores.
 With roughly 100,000 LSATs administered in the past year, that would suggest that about 30 people received a perfect score.
 When only 30 people achieve this score out of 100,000 test takers, the inference is that this is a very, very difficult exam!

 Achieving a 180 is also interesting in that to do so does not require perfection.
 That is, you don’t have to answer all of the questions correctly in order to receive a 180.
-This page contains a brief overview of scoring scales for the LSATs from June 2005 to the present, and it shows that to get a 180, you can typically miss around 2 to 3 questions per test.
-So, to produce a 3-in-10,000 score, you don’t even have to be perfect; you can miss a few questions and still make it happen.
+This page contains a brief overview of scoring scales for the LSATs from June 2005 to the present.
+It demonstrates that to get a 180, you can, on average, miss around 2 to 3 questions per test.
+To produce a 3-in-10,000 score, you don’t have to be perfect; you can miss a few questions and still make it happen.

 Next, let’s focus on a score of 170, which is a highly desirable LSAT score.
 It’s a score that almost every LSAT taker would be thrilled to receive.
 A 170 represents a percentile of 97.4%.
 This means that test takers with a score of 170 have a score higher than 97.4% of all LSAT takers.
 That’s pretty good!
 But what does it take to achieve that score?